Johnnywang1899/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 API, JSON, HTML, Regression Analysis, Python Pandas and Matplotlib
 # Purpose
-The project creates a google map with detailed information including hotel name, city, country, weather description shown on the map by clicking the locating pins.
+The project creates a heatmap based on the local weather conditions and preference provided by the users.
+The map marks the city and hotels with detailed information including hotel name, city, country, weather description shown on the map by clicking the locating pins.
 ![hotel_map_final.png](image/hotel_map_final.PNG)
 The itinerary for the selected five locations in Brazil is created with detailed information.
 ![WeatherPy_travel_map.png](image/WeatherPy_travel_map.PNG)